harunme3/flutter_roomplan/README.md

 ### Multiple Rooms Scanning

+- **Multi-room merge support** available on iOS 17.0+ devices
+- Single room scanning supported on iOS 16.0+
 - Can produce inaccurate data during extended scanning sessions
 - Device may experience overheating on longer scans
-- Best practice: Scan one room at a time with cooling breaks between scans
+- Best practice: For iOS 16 devices, scan one room at a time with cooling breaks between scans

 ### Surface Shape Detection